 How to get around : The bus lines reach all the main spots.
 For spots that break offshore, a boat is required, and the cost of the ticket is around $ 10.
 The ferry to Savai’i from Upolu leaves from Mulifanau and takes approximately 1h30m.
 Renting a car is expensive ($ 250 / week) and it is barely necessary.

 Accommodation and food : Western Samoa is one of the cheapest countries in the South Pacific.
 It is possible to sleep for only $ 20 / night in a campfire (thatched hut).
 During the N swell season, a good place to stay is in Apia: the Outrigger Hotel.
 There are two surf camps on the south coast.
 Salani Surf Camp Resort and The Samo’ana.

-The climate : Western Samoa has a tropical wet climate, with the rainy season, which characterizes the summer period (November-April).
+Climate : Western Samoa has a tropical wet climate, with the rainy season, which characterizes the summer period (from November to April).
 The rest of the year is dry, with occasional rains.
 The south side of the island is wetter than the north, which is protected by the mountains.
 Rare chance of cyclones.
 Coastal temperatures are idyllic and around 29 ° C all year round; even the water temperature never drops below 27 ° C.

-Dangers and Nuisances : Most reefs are very low and dangerous and hospitals are rudimentary.
+Dangers and Annoyances : Most reefs are very low and dangerous and hospitals are rudimentary.
 Reef cuts infections are a problem.
 There are many tiger sharks but not as many recorded bites.
-It is full of mosquitoes but they do not carry malaria.
+It is full of mosquitoes but they don’t carry malaria.
 It is recommended to drink only bottled water.